catid/snowshoe/README.md

 #### Comparison with other fast ECC implementations at ~128 bit security:

-Most other software with fast `mul_gen` is cheating a little.
-The table lookups are often not protected against SPA attack.
-Snowshoe's `mul_gen` can run in `30kcy` with two 128-entry tables or `36kcy` with two 64-entry tables if the table lookups are similarly unprotected.
-Since offline key generation is not a common task,

 This library on Sandy Bridge i5:

 + mul_gen: `62kcy`